shauncksm/base64id-rs/README.md

 ```

 ### SQLx
-You can use the `sqlx` feature flag for using an `Id64` with SQLx SQL commands
+You can use the `sqlx` feature flag for using an `Id64` with SQLx SQL commands.
 ```rs
 use base64id::Id64;
 use sqlx::{